-We’ve tried a lot of project management/issue tracking systems over the years (Pivotal Tracker, RedMine, Basecamp, Podio).
-In some way, they have always seemed lacking, confusing or just a pain in one place .
-If they had good tools for project managers, they were confusing to developers and vice versa.
-It was extremely important for us that developers enjoy using certain toolset, as the result they do a better job.
+In one way or another, they always seemed lacking some features, confusing or just a pain in the rear :).
+If a tool was good enough for project managers, it turned out to be confusing for developers and vice versa.
+It is extremely important for us that developers enjoy using a certain toolkit since as a result they do a better job.

-GitHub is pretty developer-centric.
-As such, the first thing a developer sees when they open a project, is a view of the code repository and README file below.
-It’s a good practice to have this file in place.
-Some of things we usually include in there:
+GitHub is definitely developer-oriented.
+The first thing developers see when opening a project is the code repository and the README file below.
+It’s a good practice to have this file at hand.
+Here are a few things we usually include there:

-GitHub has a pretty simple issue tracking system.
+GitHub has quite a simple issue tracking system.
 You can:

-- reference issues (issues can be associated with each other by simply throwing an #issue-number )
+- refer to issues (issues can be associated with each other by simply placing an issue number within another issue)

 - add labels (meta data) to your issues (but honestly we do not like to use them)

-- attach code to your issues (refer issue from commit; thus you know if something has been implemented under concrete issue and review exact piece of code)
+- attach code to your issues (refer to an issue number from a commit message; thus you know if something has been implemented within a certain issue and you can review the exact piece of code)

-- milestones for grouping and focusing on issues within time blocks (sprints, backlog, other versions etc.)
+- create milestones for grouping issues within time spans (sprints, backlog, other versions etc.)

-- pull requests = code + issue + code comments (useful for peer review and helps to keep the quality of code up to everyone’s standards )
+- benefit from pull requests = code + issue + code comments (useful for peer review and helps to keep the quality of code up to the team’s standards )

-- search with impunity (issue titles, descriptions, and comments are all indexed.
-If someone wrote something, you can find it)
+- find anything you need (issue titles, descriptions, and comments are all indexed.
+If someone wrote something, you can find it).

-GitHub provides with git-powered wiki system that we often use for every project.
-They’re backed by Git, clonable, usable offline, and accept a variety of text formats
+GitHub provides a Git-powered wiki system that we use for every project.
+It’s clonable, usable offline, and accepts a variety of text formats.

-Couple not bad examples to better understand concepts:
+A couple of decent examples to better understand the concepts:

 Code reviews.
-GitHub allows you to have a detailed discussion about each and every commit that is pushed to your project.
+GitHub allows you to have a detailed discussion about each and every commit that is pushed to your project. offshore centre .
 Should it be included?
-Was it done correctly?
+Is it done correctly?
 Should something else be added?
-Talk about each change to your code with everyone involved before releasing or incorporating them.
+Talk about all changes made to your code with everyone involved before releasing or incorporating them.

-- email notifications and reply via email directly
+- receive email notifications and reply via email directly

-- ask collaborators directly and only they will be notified (start typing from “@” and you’ll see suggestions)
+- address particular collaborators directly and only they will be notified (start typing “@” and you’ll see suggestions)

 - use smiles (start typing from “:” and you’ll see suggestions)